mboledovic/CRUD-SQL_NoSQL/README.md

 # CRUD-SQL_NoSQL

-Time comparison of CRUD queries (for primary key and for value) for chosen databases running locally in docker containers done by Python programs.
+Time comparison of CRUD queries (primary key & value) for chosen databases running locally in docker containers done by Python programs.

 ## About Project